 - Join the Commuter Council- Enhance the commuter student experience and advocate for commuter student rights.
 The Council provides feedback to the college, plans activities, and solves challenges.
 Membership includes students of all ages.

 - Start a student organization - Bring your idea to life by rallying students to organize around a common interest or cause.
-There are already several active student organizations on campus, but you also have the option of starting your own.
-Learn how to start your own organization (pdf).

 - Go Greek - Be a leader in the classroom, in your community, and within an established brotherhood or sisterhood by being part of a Greek organization.